-Feeling connected to the world begins with feeling connected to the school.
-Everybody matters and everybody has a voice.
+In our school everybody matters and everybody has a voice.
 We feel that empowerment in education begins with having a greater say in how the school is run for both students and staff.